Celebrating impact from our Health Data Research Hubs

 The Hubs underwent a 3-month milestone review to demonstrate they were set up for success.
 All Hubs passed and demonstrated:

-- They could make new data discoverable – collectively, the Hubs added 47 datasets to the HDR UK Innovation Gateway, with metadata available for a range of dataset types, meaning researchers could easily find and access new data for research that wasn’t previously available
+- They could make new data discoverable – collectively, the Hubs added 47 datasets to the HDR Innovation Gateway, with metadata available for a range of dataset types, meaning researchers could easily find and access new data for research that wasn’t previously available

 - They worked with the public and patients – Hubs had patients and members of the public involved in decision-making at all levels, from making sure data is used to give the most benefit to patients, to creating specific materials to help the Hubs explain to the public how their data is used.
 Several hubs also have multiple patient or lay representatives on their boards